St. George's School (Vancouver): History

-St. George's was founded in 1931 by Captain F.J.
+St. George's was founded in 1930 by Captain F.J.
 Danby-Hunter.

 The original school operated out of a large country manor house.
 It has since expanded, and the school now maintains two campuses: the senior school, on land leased from UBC in 1925, and the junior school, converted from the former Convent of the Sacred Heart, a historic property purchased in 1979, which had formerly served as a Catholic all-girls school.

-Students
+Student life

+Student body and leadership

-The student body at St. George's comprises 1,151 students from 22 countries, with approximately 750 at the senior school and the remainder in the junior school.
+The student body at St. George's comprises 1,151 students from 22 countries, with approximately 750 at the senior school and the remainder in the Junior School.
 As of June 2016, 109 students were boarding students.
 Like other independent schools, it maintains a system of prefects and mandates the wearing of uniforms.
-In the junior school, the Head Boy and Assistant Head Boy, are Grade 7 students elected by faculty.
+In the Junior School, the Head Boy and Assistant Head Boy, are Grade 7 students elected by faculty and fellow students.
 In the senior school, the school captain, assistant captain, and other prefects are also elected by faculty and their fellow students to provide the school with student leaders.
+All students are assigned to “Wings,” or houses, primarily used to organize teams for physical education and athletic events.
+The Wings, MacDougall or Mac (Blue), Clark (Yellow), Tupper (Red), and Fell (Green), also compete in annual Wing Days, which feature athletic competitions.